-You have heard me talk a lot about how people seem in such a hurry to rush into a dating relationship.
-And how important it is to develop a strong friendship as a foundation, before heading into romance.
-Say you’ve done this, what’s next.
-That’s where this week’s questions come from.
+I talk a lot about how people seem to be in such a hurry to rush into a dating relationship.
+I always emphasize how important it is to develop a strong friendship as a foundation before heading into romance.
+Say you’ve done this, what’s next?

 Lucy asked our first ‘best guy friend’ question below: